huntdatacenter/docs/docs/coordination/agreements/overview.md

 **Services center leader**

 This individual is authorized by the data controller to lead the services center.
-The role include a responsibility to authorize new data spaces under the services center, and for the overall responsibility to pay for resources consumed by the labs attached to the data space.
+The role include a responsibility to authorize new data spaces under the services center, and the overarching responsibility to ensure that data spaces pay for the resources they consume.

 **Administrative coordinator**

-This is the name of the individual that will coordinate administrative aspects of the services center agreement.
+This is the name of the individual that will coordinate administrative aspects of the services center agreement, such as updates to this agreeement.
 The individual will act as the deputy contact for other contacts if needed, including the ability to authorize new data spaces under the services center.

 **Signatory official**